ShoobyDoo/1337x/README.md

 Implements [hemantapkh/1337x](https://github.com/hemantapkh/1337x)

-To be used as an extension for EZTorrentio.
-This documentation will be updated as more progress on the project is complete.
+A command line utility which facilitates access to scrape 1337x.
+Used as an extension for EZTorrentio.